Gift, Estate, and Generation-Skipping Transfer Tax Calculations

 A direct skip is a transfer made during life or at death that is:

-A skip person is generally a person who is assigned to a generation that is two or more generations below the generation assignment of the donor.
-For instance, your grandchild will generally be a skip person to you or your spouse.
+A skip person is a person assigned to a generation 2 or more generations below the generation assignment of the donor.
+For instance, your grandchild is a skip person to you or your spouse.
 The GST tax is computed on the amount of the gift or bequest transferred to a skip person, after subtracting any GST exemption allocated to the gift or bequest, at the maximum gift and estate tax rate.

 Note that the GST tax is additional to the gift or estate tax.
 If a GST tax must be paid on a gift, then Form 709, United States Gift (and Generation-Skipping Transfer) Tax Return must be filed and the donor of the gift must pay both taxes.